 “NATURE WITHIN,” Curated by Minny Lee

 MFA Group Thesis Exhibition Curated by Joshua Lutz

 “REFLECT,” 1-Year Program Final Group Exhibition Curated by Robert Blake2007

 A study in exercising a reminder that an intuitive knowledge we often forget to listen to, a language – the language of Myth – is interwoven throughout the fabric of our experience and is the spiritual glue that lets us solve our life-problems and have a lifePath.
 The word “spiritual” here is not used in a grandiose nor inaccessible way — this language can manifest in a childhood rhyme as much as an ancient tale.
 It is simply a means by which we understand our world and our path through it over the years of our lifetime.

 ..It’s a foundation on which to build an understanding and appreciation of the one world we have, our ‘Pale Blue Dot’ – and everything within it.
 I love this seemingly stark contrast between the world of the anatomical, and that of the emotional/spiritual/psychological - the world of our daily experience.
 We all seem to have an unspoken agreement to almost ignore this duality, because to bring it to the forefront might be to shatter our reality.

 ..It is something innate in every human’s artillery — conscious or not — of tools needed to get by day by day, year by year, to wade through this Thing called Life.
-Each image extracts and borrows from long-existing tales and characters and creatures from cultural histories around the globe; I then layer over those ‘remnants’ what I have found within the histories that remain still recorded amongst us, a layer of this Language I refer to.
-Within it I use the ink that binds all life together — an appreciative and rather fascinated act.
+Each image extracts and borrows from long-existing tales and characters and creatures from cultural histories around the globe; I then layer over those ‘remnants’ what I have found within the histories that remain still recorded amongst us, a layer of this Language, our Rhythm.

 :: A collector of anatomical and entomological specimens, I find something transformational in these remnants.
 I am..